 “All our investments are kept under constant review in accordance with principles of ethical investment and the prudent management of public funds,” an Abertay spokesperson said.

 St Andrews said: “We maintain a regular and helpful dialogue with students about our investments.”

-Additional research for this article was undertaken by Ross Hunter and Jamie Mann.
+Additional research for this article was undertaken by Ross Hunter.
 This story was published in tandem with the Sunday Mail.